Out of the ordinary pizza parlor serves up out of this world pizza

 Enjoy shelling the peanuts and throwing the remnants on the floor while the kitchen staff rolls out the dough for your pizza.
 All pizzas are made from scratch with homemade dough, a combination of white and whole wheat flour, and toppings include pepperoni, sausage, bell pepper, mushrooms, black olives, onions, real Alaskan reindeer sausage…and you have your choice of red sauce or garlic sauce.
 Pamela says the Chicken Cordon Bleu and the Buffalo Style chicken pizzas are very popular.

-A variety of burgers are also available, with appropriate names such as Yukon Jack (Canadian-style bacon and, of course, Jack cheese) or perhaps you’ll want to try a Cheechako (this term means ‘greenhorn,’ folks new to Alaska) with a choice of Swiss, Cheddar of Jack cheese.
+A variety of burgers is also available, with appropriate names such as Yukon Jack (Canadian-style bacon and, of course, Jack cheese) or perhaps you’ll want to try a Cheechako (this term means ‘greenhorn,’ folks new to Alaska) with a choice of Swiss, Cheddar of Jack cheese.

 Chicken dishes include grilled chicken breast on a warm French roll with mayonnaise, and Chicken Cordon Bleu with ranch dressing, Canadian bacon, and Swiss cheese.
 There’s also a teriyaki and barbecue chicken, and Hula Chicken with pineapple.